 Orchestra students will study and perform a variety of standard repertoire.
 To continue developing individual musicianship and technique, students will be required to attend individual or small group lessons outside of class.
-Participation in Chamber Or-
+Participation in Chamber Orchestra, state honors orchestras, solo festivals and similar events are available to advanced students.
+Students are required to participate in all performances unless excused by the director prior to the event.